XamkGamelab/ARmageddon/README.md

   -**Do not add any training data here**

+  -The data folder here is just an example to show what the data structure should look like.
+You will replace it in your ***LOCAL*** train directory.

   -train_val_split script splits your training data into train and validation folders

   -trainCommand.txt has an example command to train a model